 4. Little Knee Flexion

-Steph uses very little knee flexion when he shoots, his legs are bent just slightly to give him enough power to jump, but he uses speed as the main component.
+Steph uses very little knee flexion when he shoots – his legs are just slightly bent to give him enough power to jump, and he uses speed as the main driving force.

-Due to this, Curry has been measured to have one of the fastest shots in the NBA.
+Due to this, Curry was measured to have one of the fastest shots in the NBA.

-When you bend your knees, the lower you get, the harder it is for you go back up.
-It’s like squatting in weight-lifting, the lower you go with the squat, the harder it is to come back up, and it takes longer too.
+Well, when you bend your knees, the lower you go, the harder it is to come back up.
+It’s like squatting in weight-lifting, the lower you squat, the harder and longer it takes for you to rise back up.

-So try to use less knee flexion and don’t be like this guy (see picture).
+Hence, try to use less knee flexion when shooting and don’t be like that guy in the picture above.